ismaelfonsecacid/projects/004-thinkspace/README.md

 # Design Brief Description

+Company Name:
+Sunstripe

+Company Description:
-We offer a variety of affordable destinations.
-We are able to offer the lowest prices because of our easy-to-use app.
-Our target audience is people on a budget.
-We want to convey a sense of elegance, while at the same time being business-like.
+We are a fashion company that sells plus-sized jeans.
+Our items are made with quick turnaround and are available in our retail stores.
+Our target audience is adults.
+We want to convey a sense of mystery, while at the same time being agreeable.

 Job Description:
-You must create a website that will mainly show a list of the company's products.
-The goal is to make the website easy to navigate.
-Besides the landing page, the website will need a information page, shop page and a blog.
-The landing page should have a Contact Us section.
-There should be a call to action to get users to view the catalogue.
-They would prefer a minimal design, and would like you to use the brand color, which is orange.
+You must create a website that will mainly sell the company's products.
+The goal is to emphasize the brand's values.
+Besides the landing page, the website will need a information page, shop page and a terms of service page.
+The landing page should have a Our Values section.
+There should be a call to action to get users to call for more information.
+They would prefer a luxurious design, and would like you to use the brand color, which is red.
 Take into account the client's preferences and values.

 # Getting Started with Create React App